phalcon/documentation/docs/encryption-crypt.md

 !!! danger "NOTE"

-    You should always create as secure keys as possible. `12345` might be good for your luggage combination, or `password1` for your email, but for your application you should try something a lot more complex.
+    You should always create as secure keys as possible. `12345` might be good for your luggage combination, or `password1` for your email, but for your application, you should try something a lot more complex.
 The longer and more random the key is the better.
 The length of course depends on the chosen cipher.

-    Several online services can generate a random and strong text that can be used for a key.
-Alternatively you can always use the `hash()` methods from the [Phalcon\Security][encryption-security] component, which can offer a strong key by hashing a string.
+    Several online services can generate random and strong text that can be used for a key.
+Alternatively, you can always use the `hash()` methods from the [Phalcon\Security][encryption-security] component, which can offer a strong key by hashing a string.

 ### Signing
 To instruct the component to use signing or not, `useSigning` is available.
 It accepts a boolean which sets a flag internally, specifying whether signing will be used or not.